CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 Two shots splintered holes in the box.
 A hysterical voice called, “Stay away from me, you lousy bums.
 I’ll kill you!
 I’ll kill you!”

 “Be sensible, Kid,” the reporter called.
 “You can’t hit us because you can’t see us.
 But we can fill that box of yours full of lead; we can put more holes in it than a sieve.
-Come on out and give yourself up-”
+Come on out and give yourself up.”

 An obscene curse was the only answer, and a third shot crashed wood and spanged into a metal drum.
 “Show him we mean business, Lieutenant,” Al said.